 In order the hold the responsible parties accountable following an accident

-a specific sum of money.
+ask for a specific sum of money.
 In most cases, this sum is easily determined

 and incorporates medical bills, lost wages, and other relevant costs and